XookSuut a code for modeling circular and non-circular flows on 2D velocity maps: Running XookSuut

 \section{Running XookSuut}

+\xs~is designed to run directly from the command line by passing a number of parameters that have for purpose guiding the user through a successful fit.

-When typing {\tt XookSuut.py} on a terminal the code will show the entrance required for the code to perform a successful fit.
-The entrance with square brackets are optional, although the proper inputs can help to obtain better results.
-The meaning of each entrance is described in Table~\ref{tab:entrance}.
+After a successful installation and typing {\tt XookSuut} on a terminal the code will display the entrance required for starting the analysis.
+The meaning of each parameter is described in Table~\ref{tab:entrance}, while the output files are described in Table~\ref{tab:dataproducts}.